How we identify, assess and review children with SEN

 At St Hild's CE Primary School, half-termly assessment is carried out and staff work together to moderate children’s work.
 This moderation is supported by the Local Authority on a regular basis.
 The school uses a tracking system to analyse data and to identify gaps in children’s learning and to plan appropriate intervention when required.
 Different children require different levels of support to close the gaps in their learning and to achieve age related expectations.

-School staff may initially identify a concern and the child will receive Early Identification and additional monitoring in class.
+School staff may initially identify a concern and the child will receive Early Intervention and additional monitoring in class.
 The class teacher and SENCO will discuss the child’s needs and a meeting with parents/carers would be arranged at the earliest opportunity.

 Where a pupil is identified as having a special educational need, we follow a graduated approach which takes the form of cycles of “Assess, Plan, Do, Review”.